 - 0.96″ I2C OLED Display

 - AC to DC converter PM01 5V (Optional)

 Circuit of IoT Based Water Level Indicator

-The GPIO D26 & D27 are connected with Echo & TREG pin of the SR04M-2 waterproof ultrasonic sensor.
+The GPIO D26 & D27 are connected with the Echo & TREG pins of the SR04M-2 waterproof ultrasonic sensor.

-The OLED SDA & SCL pins are connected with D21 & D22 GPIO of ESP32.
+The OLED SDA & SCL pins are connected with the D21 & D22 GPIO of ESP32.

 GPIO D12 is connected with the push button to stop the buzzer.
 I have used the INPUT_PULLUP function in Arduino IDE instead of using the pull-up resistors with the push button.